Package Leaflet: Information for the User

 Vascular disorders | Common | Thrombophlebitis |

-Respiratory, thoracic and mediastinal disorders | Common | Pulmonary embolism |
+Respiratory, thoracic, and mediastinal disorders | Common | Pulmonary embolism |

 Gastrointestinal disorders | Common | Nausea, vomiting |

-Skin and subcutaneous tissue disorders | Common | Skin rash |
+Skin and subcutaneous tissue disorders | Common | Rash |

 Renal and urinary disorders | Very common | Urinary tract infection |

-General disorders and administration site conditions | Very common | Abnormal healing |
+General disorders and administration site conditions | Very common | Abnormal wound healing |

 Common | Infection, pain |

-Adverse reactions in patients receiving GLIADEL implant
+Adverse effects in patients receiving GLIADEL implant

-Blood and lymphatic system disorders | Common | Thrombocytopenia, leucocytosis |
+Blood and lymphatic system disorders | Common | Thrombocytopenia, leukocytosis |

 Metabolism and nutrition disorders | Common | Hyponatremia, hyperglycemia, hypokalemia |